 Both of the programs are funded by the California Department of Education and provide subsidized services.
 We offer several parent fee funded programs on a couple of school campuses in the year-round after school program for the younger students.

-The After School Program for transitional kindergarten through 2nd grades operates year round and from school dismissal time to center closing time.
+The After School Program for transitional kindergarten and kindergarten operates year round and from school dismissal time to center closing time.
 The After School Program closes at 5:30 P.M. at each school site.
 During the summer and on recess days we combine sites between three different school campuses.
 On full days, the program operates from 7:30 A.M. to 5:30 P.M.
 The students are served a nutritious snack each day during the school year and breakfast, lunch, and snack are served when the centers are open full days.
 The major focus of the program is to provide a safe, enriching, and educationally-sound environment that supplements and supports the regular school program.
 Homework, enrichment activities, outdoor organized and free-choice activities, indoor small and large-group activities are offered.
 During the summers, an academic program is provided and special enrichment themes are used.
 Field trips and specialists in music, drama, art, and physical education are also added to enhance the curriculum.

 ASES (After School Education and Safety) Program at La Cumbre Junior High and A-OK!
 (After School Opportunities for Kids) at Elementary School Sites for students in 1st-8th Grades: